JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Graphs.md

 # Configuring Graphs

-Graphs can be specified using the [[http://www.dotnetrdf.org/configuration#|Configuration Vocabulary]] in a variety of ways.
+Graphs can be specified using the [Configuration Vocabulary](http://www.dotnetrdf.org/configuration#) in a variety of ways.
 Graphs can be specified as empty or they can be specified as the merge of multiple data sources.

 Graphs are loaded from Configuration in the following way: